ap0llo/wolpertinger/Docs/Communication Protocol.md

 ####Message Metadata
-The Transmission layer adds metadata to the actual message being sent which is required by the message's recipent to parse the message.
+The Transmission layer adds metadata to the actual message being sent, which is required by the message's recipient to parse the message.
-Metadata is stored in a simple key-value format separated be semicolons added in front of the actual payload.
-A colon separates key and value, so a valid metadate will always looks like this:
+Metadata is stored in a simple key-value format.
+A colon separates key and value, a semicolon indicates the end of a key-value pair, so a valid metadate will always looks like this:

 		<KEY>:<VALUE>;

+All of a message's key-value pairs are added in front of the actual message-payload.

 ####Payload
 Layer 1 will always treat the message's payload as binary-data.
 How this byte-data is interpreted by the layers above is of no concern to layer 1.